Linaro/documentation/Reference-Platform/RPOfficial/ConsumerEdition/HiKey/InstallDebianRPB.md

 **Checklist:**

-- SD card inserted into host computer
+- SD card inserted into host Linux computer
 - Recall SD Card device name **Step 4**
 - From within the extraction folder, using the Terminal execute the following commands: